 Anything goes out

 Mutton, beef and trout!

 - And the bookshop sketch, where the customer is looking for books by Charles Dikkens (the well-known Dutch author), such as Rarnaby Budge.

 - The Beverly Hillbillies/Petticoat Junction: Hooterville's richest and most powerful man is named Howard Hewes.
 This didn't confuse anybody in Hooterville or the Clampett clan, but Beverly Hills banker Mr. Drysdale just about had an orgasm when he heard that Jed and Mr. Hewes were considering doing business together.

 - In an episode of Community, the Dean attempts to hire Green Day to play at a dance.
 He instead gets Greene Daeye, an Irish folk band.

 - JAG: Harmon Rabb once offered to introduce a pair of sailors to Jennifer Lopez in exchange for them helping him out.
 It wasn't till after they've helped that we find out this Jennifer is his dental hygienist.

-- Inverted in one episode of The Muppet Show where Kermit initially believes the guest star is an act called Lesley & Warren, and is pleasantly surprised to discover that it's actually the similarly named but more famous actor-singer-dancer Lesley Ann Warren.
+- Inverted in one episode of The Muppet Show where Kermit initially believes the guest star is an act called Lesley & Warren, and is pleasantly surprised to discover that it's actually the similarly named but more famous actress-singer-dancer Lesley Ann Warren.

 - On The Fresh Prince of Bel-Air, one of the main characters is in the hospital under the care of Dr. Kavarkian.
 He quickly reacts to their shock by repeating the pronunciation.

-- One of the main characters on Skins, no not THAT Naomi Campbell.
+- One of the main characters on Skins; no, not that Naomi Campbell.

 - Futurama: "You trained with THE Hank Aaron?"
 "I trained with A Hank Aaron."